-The first versions of the cerebellar neuron models can be found on the Brain Simulation Platform.
+The cerebellar neuron models can be found on the Brain Simulation Platform.

-- the code for automatic fitting of the mouse multi compartmental granule cell model (Masoli et al., 2017).
+- the code for automatic fitting of the mouse multi compartmental granule cell model (updated from Dover et al., 2016).

-These two models can already be launched from the Collaboratory, producing optimised granule cell models.
+The following models can also be launched from the Collaboratory producing optimized granule cells models.

 - the code of the mouse Stellate cell model (Rizza, Locatelli, Masoli, Munoz, D'Angelo, in preparation).

-- the code of the mouse Golgi cell model (Rizza, Locatelli, Masoli, Munoz, D'Angelo, in preparation).
+- the code of the mouse Golgi cell model (Masoli, Locatelli, Munoz, D'Angelo, in preparation).

-- the first scaffold model of the mouse cerebellum, cell placement and connectome (Casellato, Casali, Marenzi, Medini, D'Angelo).
+- the first scaffold model of the mouse cerebellum, cell placement and connectome (Casellato, Casali, De Schepper, Geminiani, Antonietti, Medini, D'Angelo).

-- a dedicated pipeline for data communication with the Neuroinformatics Platform and for the use of HPC resources in running these models (PRACE cerebellum).
+- a dedicated pipeline for data communication with the NIP and for the use of HPC resources in running these models (PRACE cerebellum).

 You can access them via the Cerebellum Collab.